-For over four centuries, blue and white delftware has been the Netherlands' foremost national product, bringing along a fascinating history.
+For over four centuries, Blue and White delftware has been the Netherlands' foremost national product, bringing along a fascinating history.

-Initially intended as an affordable imitation of the porcelain imported from China, Blue Delft led to significant innovation in the Dutch ceramic industry.
+Initially intended as an affordable imitation of the blue and white porcelain imported from China, Blue Delft led to significant innovation in the Dutch ceramic industry.
 The materials, decorations, tools, and organization of the factory had to change to meet the high demand for a local product similar to the imported oriental porcelain.

 One major problem was the lack in Europe of the main ingredient of porcelain, kaolin.
 For this reason, the Delft potteries developed a new kind of tin-glazed earthenware with exotic-looking shapes and oriental-style decorative motifs.